truera/trulens/docs/trulens/tracking/instrumentation/nemo.md

 In addition to the default instrumentation, TruRails exposes the *select_context* method for evaluations that require access to retrieved context.
-Exposing *select_context* bypasses the need to know the json structure of your app ahead of time, and makes your evaluations re-usable across different apps.
+Exposing *select_context* bypasses the need to know the json structure of your app ahead of time, and makes your evaluations reusable across different apps.

 ## Example Usage